Dear Dance Delaware Families,

 Parents or guardians should bring the students to the assigned dressing room, where they will be checked in and placed under the supervision of the class mom(s).
 Parents or guardians must remain in the auditorium until their children have been dismissed.
 After the finale, the class moms will bring the groups back to their dressing room for pick up and to be signed out.

-Tickets go on sale May 20st and the cost is $15.
+Tickets go on sale at the end of May and the cost is $15.
 Children under 3yrs old is Free.

 All accounts (tuition, costumes, etc.) MUST be paid in full before family members may purchase tickets.